Team Decision Problems with Classical and Quantum Signals: Definition of a Kuhn Tree

 Define a relation of precedence on the DM's information sets $I$, as follows: Given two information sets $I$ and $I^{\prime}$, say that $I$ \textbf{precedes} $I^{\prime }$ if there are nodes $n$ in $I$ and $n^{\prime}$ in $I^{\prime}$ such that the path from the root to $n^{\prime}$ passes through $n$.
 It is well known that if the DM has perfect recall and all decision nodes are non-trivial, then this relation is irreflexive and transitive, and each information set $I$ has at most one immediate predecessor.
 (Proofs of these assertions can be found in Brandenburger \cite[2007, Appendix]{brandenburger07}, or can be constructed from arguments in Wilson \cite[1972]{wilson-72}.)

-Kuhn \cite[1953, p.213]{kuhn-53} observes that perfect recall implies that the DM remembers: (i) all of his choices at previous nodes; and (ii) everything he knew at those nodes.
+Kuhn \cite[1953, p.213]{kuhn-53} observes that perfect recall implies that the DM remembers: (i) all of his choices at previous information sets; and (ii) everything he knew at those information sets.
 The following two lemmas formalize these observations.
 (The proofs are in \cite[2007, Appendix]{brandenburger07}.)

 \begin{lemma} Suppose the DM has perfect recall and all decision nodes are non-trivial.
 Fix information sets $I$ and $I^{\prime}$, and strategies $s$ and $s^{\prime}$.
 Suppose that $I^{\prime}$ is allowed under both $s$ and $s^{\prime}$, and $I$ precedes $I^{\prime}$.
 Then $I$ is allowed under both $s$ and $s^{\prime}$, and $s$ and $s^{\prime}$ coincide at $I$. \end{lemma}